 About half our regular attendees are High Cross members and we all enjoy our evenings of food, laughter and fellowship.

 Tuesdays fortnightly 7:00pm to 9:00pm: Come and pit your skills against Yo!

 8:00-9:00 Table tennis

 The Hats (High Cross Amateur Theatrical Society) has been performing an annual pantomime since 2005.

 Our aim is to have fun, produce a spectacular performance and raise money for local charities.
 We have raised over £30,000 since we began.

-We have a thriving chorus, currently split into juniors, teens and adults and this year welcomed a new dance troupe from LT Dance to join us.
+We have a thriving chorus, currently split into juniors, teens and adults.

 We welcome new recruits both on and off the stage.
 No experience necessary.
 More details here.